 - Whole Foods Market discounts

 There are also deals available only to Prime members.
 One example: this Netgear range extender.
-At the time of this writing, the Prime price was nearly half off its regular price and cheaper than the same brand at Walmart and Target.
+As of September 2022, the Prime price was nearly half off its regular price and cheaper than the same item at Walmart.

 If you choose to become an Amazon Prime member, make sure you plan to use all (or many) of the perks.

 If your family members don’t have Prime, you can let them use your account so they can enjoy the benefits.
 Amazon Household shows you how to add another adult to your account.
 You can also add up to four teenager and four child profiles.